-Be careful how you draft your will
+Be careful how you draft your will.

 Rather than taking a risk on a play that is intended to save you money in the short term, you should instead consider the advantages of enlisting the help of an experienced attorney to help you draft your will.
 In the best of situations, you will hire an attorney who will diligently work with you, talk to you about your options and do a good job of performing research in tier life to determine how best to serve you and your family.
-However, it is up to you to be able to locate an attorney that you trust so that you can see the benefits of having it will be drafted by a human being rather than by a computer program.
+However, it is up to you to locate an attorney that you trust so that you can see the benefits of having it will be drafted by a human being rather than by a computer program.

 What can be done if your will is declared to be invalid?

 In the end, a court could conceivably declare your will to be invalid.
-As we just finished discussing in the section of today's blog post before this one, this may mean that your wishes will not be honored by the court in that the laws of intestacy will be followed rather than your desires as based on your will.
+As we just finished discussing in the section of today's blog post before this one, this may mean that your wishes will not be honored by the court in that the laws of intestacy will be followed rather than your desires based on your will.
 This is a worst-case scenario and one that we all hope to avoid.
-However, if this is the situation that you find yourself in regarding a loved one is there any hope of having some degree of enforceability with your will?
+However, if this is the situation that you find yourself in regarding a loved one, is there any hope of having some degree of enforceability with your will?

 In this case, a husband and wife signed a joint and mutual will that they got online.
-Sometimes, these are called mirror wills where a husband will be identical to their wife's will except for their names being transposed and switch where applicable.
+Sometimes, these are called mirror wills, where a husband will be identical to their wife's will except for their names being transposed and switch where applicable.
 Like many of us, the husband and wife, in this case, were probably motivated to go to an online source for this type of work due to cost and ease of use.
-Sometimes, even the best plans that we come up with don't go exactly as we envision them.
+Sometimes, even the best plans we come up with don't go exactly as we envision them.
 Just because something online seems too good to be true doesn't necessarily mean that it is.
 Typically it is the opposite where what seems too good to be true most likely is.

-The following paragraph in the well stated that they had a desire that the survivor out of the two of them would own all real property.
+The following paragraph in the well stated that they desired that the survivor out of the two of them would own all real property.
 The husband and wife did not have the will witnessed by any persons as is required under Texas law for a wheel to be valid.
 2 disinterested parties are recommended to witness a will signing.
 For those of you reading this, it is recommended and indeed necessary for you to sign your will in front of these two witnesses.

 There are a handful of basic requirements for a will to be declared valid in Texas.
-If we go to the Texas estates code we will learn that a will must be in writing, signed by the person whose will it is, or by a person who has authority to act on behalf of the person whose well it is.
-Two or more witnesses over the age of 14 must witness the signing of the will and be willing to put there are signatures on the document as well.
-As we touched on a moment ago the fact that there were no witnesses to the will made it pretty simple that this was not a valid will in the eyes of the family court judge.
+If we go to the Texas estates code, we will learn that a will must be in writing, signed by the person whose will it is, or by a person who has authority to act on behalf of the person whose well it is.
+Two or more witnesses over the age of 14 must witness the signing of the will and be willing to put there are signatures on the document as well as we touched on a moment ago, the fact that there were no witnesses to the will made it pretty simple that this was not a valid will in the eyes of the family court judge.

 What exactly is a Community property survivorship agreement?

 There are fewer requirements for a Community property survivorship agreement to be declared valid versus a will.
 A Community property survivorship agreement must be in writing and signed by you and your spouse to be valid.
-Having key phrases like “with the right of survivorship”, “will become the property of the survivor,” or “shall pass to the surviving spouse” must be included for the Community property survivorship agreement to be declared valid.
+Having key phrases like “with the right of survivorship,” “will become the property of the survivor,” or “shall pass to the surviving spouse” must be included for the Community property survivorship agreement to be declared valid.

-However, even if these phrases, which I like to call magic phrases, are not used a Community property survivorship agreement that otherwise meets the requirements of the Texas estates code can be declared to be valid.
-The appellate court made this determination which seemingly expanded the ability of a person to argue that a will could in essence be determined to be a Community property survivorship agreement in more cases than you may imagine.
+However, even if these phrases, which I like to call magic phrases, are not used, a Community property survivorship agreement that otherwise meets the requirements of the Texas estates code can be declared to be valid.
+The appellate court made this determination which seemingly expanded the ability of a person to argue that a will could, in essence, be determined to be a Community property survivorship agreement in more cases than you may imagine.

-With that said, this does not mean you should totally space out and not take seriously the drafting of your will if you are married.
+With that said, this does not mean you should totally space out and not take the drafting of your will seriously if you are married.
 The best-case scenario is to have a valid will that cannot be challenged in court by any person in your life.
-For your Peace of Mind and for that of your family it is worth taking the time to hire and work with an experienced estate planning attorney when it comes to drafting a will.
+For your Peace of Mind and for that of your family, it is worth taking the time to hire and work with an experienced estate planning attorney when it comes to drafting a will.
 Doing so is a short-term investment towards your long-term future.
-While you may not be alive to see the benefits of your drafting an enforceable and valid will your family including your spouse and your children will be.
+While you may not be alive to see the benefits of your drafting, an enforceable and valid will your family, including your spouse and your children, will be.
 Nobody wants their legacy to be one of mistrust and anger due to a poorly drafted will.
 Take care of yourself and your family by having a will drafted by a professional.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan